 In March 2020, the World Health Organization declared the global novel coronavirus disease(COVID-19) outbreak a pandemic.
-To date, our operations, financial condition and liquidity have not been significantly impacted by the COVID-19 outbreak.
-However, economic and health conditions in the United States and across most of the globe have changed rapidly since the end of the first quarter of 2020.
-As a result of the COVID-19 pandemic, we may experience future disruptions that could impact aspects of our business, including our progress towards the initiation and completion of certain clinical studies, and other associated drug development activities.
-Possible disruptions are currently difficult to foresee.
-We continue to monitor areas of potential risk, which include but are not limited to the following:
+Accordingly, economic and health conditions in the United States and across most of the globe have changed rapidly since the end of the first quarter of 2020.
+As a result of the COVID-19 pandemic, we have experienced and may continue to experience disruptions that could impact aspects of our business, including our progress towards the initiation and completion of certain clinical studies, and other associated drug development activities.
+Possible future disruptions are currently difficult to foresee.
+We continue to monitor areas of potential risk which include, but are not limited to, the following:

 - Remote workforce operations-To date, our workforce has adapted to remotely working to maintain operations.
-Our increased reliance on personnel working from home could potentially negatively impact future productivity, or disrupt, delay, or otherwise adversely impact our business.
-In addition, remote operations could increase our cyber-security risk, create data accessibility concerns, and make us more susceptible to communication disruptions, any of which could adversely impact our business operations, or delay necessary interactions with regulators, contract manufacturers, contract research organizations, clinical trial sites, and other important agencies and contractors, which may result in increased costs to us. - Clinical trial and drug manufacturing operations- In collaboration with our clinical research organization partners, we sponsor clinical trials that take place at investigator sites in the United States and internationally.
+Our increased and continuing reliance on personnel working from home could potentially negatively impact future productivity, or disrupt, delay, or otherwise adversely impact our business.
+In addition, remote operations could increase our cyber-security risk, create data accessibility concerns, and make us more susceptible to communication disruptions, any of which could adversely impact our business operations, or delay necessary interactions with regulators, contract manufacturers, contract research organizations, clinical trial sites, and other important agencies and contractors, which may result in increased costs to us. - Clinical trial and drug manufacturing operations-In collaboration with our clinical research organization partners, we sponsor clinical trials that take place at investigator sites in the United States and internationally.
 We also partner with contract manufacturing organizations to develop, manufacture, and distribute our product candidate drug supplies.
-To date, these collective research and development personnel and vendors are adapting to COVID-19 related travel restrictions and reduced access to work facilities through the use of remote working technologies and other measures as they continue to progress toward completion of our existing clinical trials.
-However, in the future, as we look to restart the clinical development of seladelpar and initiate other programs, our research and development employees and contractors may not be able to sufficiently access their applicable work facilities as a result of continued facility closure orders and the possibility that governmental authorities might further modify such restrictions.
+To date, these collective research and development personnel and vendors have adapted to COVID-19 related travel restrictions and reduced access to work facilities through the use of remote working technologies and other measures as they continue to progress toward completion of our existing clinical trials.
+However, in the future, as we look to enroll and complete the clinical development of seladelpar and initiate other programs, our research and development employees and contractors may not be able to sufficiently access their applicable work facilities as a result of continued facility closure orders and the possibility that governmental authorities might further modify such restrictions.
 Furthermore, patients we expect to enroll in our future clinical trials may also be impacted by any ongoing travel and facility access restrictions.
-Although we and our contractors continue to plan for and develop pandemic-related risk mitigation strategies, it is uncertain whether these plans will continue to be sufficient to fully offset the potential impact that travel and facility access restrictions (or other unanticipated impediments) may have on our ability to execute our research and development activities in a timely and cost effective manner. - Drug regulator interactions-The FDA and comparable foreign regulatory agencies may experience operational interruptions or delays, which could impact timelines for regulatory meetings, submissions, trial initiations, and regulatory approvals.

-• Financial reporting and compliance-To date, there has been no adverse impact on our ability to maintain our established financial reporting functions and internal controls over financial reporting.
+Although we and our contractors continue to plan for and develop pandemic-related risk mitigation strategies, it is uncertain whether these plans will continue to be sufficient to fully offset the potential impact that travel and facility access restrictions (or other unanticipated impediments) may have on our ability to execute our research and development activities in a timely and cost-effective manner.
+Drug regulator interactions-The FDA and comparable foreign regulatory agencies may experience operational interruptions or delays, which could impact timelines for regulatory meetings, submissions, trial initiations, and regulatory approvals - Financial reporting and compliance-To date, there has been no adverse impact on our ability to maintain our established financial reporting functions and internal controls over financial reporting.
 However, our ability to prepare our financial results timely and accurately is partially dependent upon the availability of third-party information systems and other cloud-based services.
 Any degradation in the quality or timeliness of critical third-party information or cloud-based services could adversely impact our financial reporting capabilities.